Installation

 See package manager doc for more information on package managers.

-Install the VS and VSCode extensions
+Install the VS and VS Code extensions

-TypeSpec provides extensions for the following editors:
+Section titled “Install the VS and VS Code extensions”TypeSpec provides extensions for the following editors:

 Create a new TypeSpec project